tensorflow/docs/site/en/community/contribute/docs_ref.md

 Note: TensorFlow DocTest uses TensorFlow 2 and Python 3.

+### Make the code testable with DocTest

 Currently, many docstrings use backticks (```) to identify code.
 To make the code testable with DocTest:

 *   Remove the backticks (```) and use the left-brackets (>>>) in front of each line.
 Use (...) in front of continued lines.
-*   (```) can still be used for non-Python code or code that cannot be tested for some reason.
-*   Add a newline as a separation between each DocTest and Markdown text.
+*   Add a newline to separate DocTest snippets from Markdown text to render properly on tensorflow.org.

 ### Docstring considerations